Most Famous Logos with a Butterfly

 Benchmade Logo

-The logo of the American knife manufacturer Benchmade may be incomprehensible only to those who do not understand stabbing and cutting tools.
+The logo of the American knife manufacturer Benchmade can be incomprehensible only to those unversed in stabbing and cutting tools.
 After all, it contains an image of a butterfly with dark blue outlines.
 Where did such an image come from?
-The fact is that this is a reference to a special type of knife – the balisong.
-Due to the special trajectory of the movement of the handles when opening the blade, he received the common name “butterfly.”
-The insect is not detailed, but its general outlines can recognize.
+This is an indication of a special kind of balisong knife.
+Because of the special trajectory of the handle movement when opening the blade, it received the common name “butterfly.”
+The insect is not detailed, but its general outline is recognizable.
 It consists of uneven spots and lines on a white background.
-The drawing is divided into two parts with the black inscription “BENCHMADE.”
-The designers chose a strict, visually heavy font with massive glyphs to show the company’s seriousness.
+The drawing is divided into two parts by the black inscription “BENCHMADE.”
+The designers chose a strict, visually heavy font with large glyphs to convey the company’s seriousness.
 The angular letters resemble blades and actually “cut” the butterfly in half.

 SK Hynix